• Skip to primary navigation

 First Organizing Cable Option: Use clear shoebox bins with lids

 This option is the easiest and least work to organize those pesky cables.
-Use clear bins and label what the cables are for on the outside of the clear bin.
+Use clear bins and label (Affiliate Link) what the cables are for on the outside of the clear bin.
 Dividing the cables up depending on the devices works well.
-TV cables in one box, computer cables in another.
+TV cables in one box, computer (Affiliate Link) cables in another.
 Even if they are not wrapped up, the clear bin will keep them contained.
-I found that oversize plastic shoe box bins work nicely to store cables.
-(Affiliate - Image below is from Amazon.)
+I found that oversized plastic shoe box bins work nicely to store cables.
+(Affiliate - The image below is from Amazon (Affiliate Link).)

-Second Organizing Cable Option: Use Quart or Gallon Size sealable Bags
+Second Organizing Cable Option: Use Quart or Gallon-sealable Bags

 Keeping the seal of the quart or gallon bags closed and only keeping particular device cables in them will help manage the bunch of cables.
 Use Zipper bags and have all the cables held for a particular device in it.